 NURS 5290 - Advanced Clinical Studies (150 hours): Can use family practice (either NP or MD), OB-GYN physician or CNM or WHCNP, PNP or Pediatrician, as pertinent to the course content.
-100 clinical hours in OB/GYN (25 of these prenatal or postpartum) and 50 clinical hours in pediatrics is required.
+100 clinical hours in OB/GYN (minimum of 25 prenatal and 4 post-partum) and 50 clinical hours in pediatrics is required.

 NURS 5810 - Advanced Practice Role Practicum (300 hours): Continuation of the above areas.
-Convenient cares clinical are not a good choice for these courses.
-Subspecialty practices on a rotational basis, i.e., dermatology, sports medicine, radiology, etc.
+Convenient care clinical are not a good choice for these courses.
+Subspecialty practices on a rotational basis, i.e., dermatology, sports medicine, radiology, etc. (Maximum of 25 hours in subspecialties)